-After fertilisation seeds enter a rigid developmental program which proceeds through embryogenesis to seed maturation, where the basic body plan of the plant is established, desiccation tolerance is gained, and primary dormancy is imposed (Baud et al., 2002; Fourquin et al., 2016).
-The plant hormone abscisic acid (ABA) and a small network of B3-family transcription factors including ABA INSENSITIVE 3 (ABI3), FUSCA3 and LEAFY COTYLEDON 2, otherwise known as the AFL subfamily of B3 transcription factors, induce the seed maturation programme in the embryo and endosperm, as well as seed dormancy (Karssen et al., 1983; Koornneef et al., 1984; Giraudat et al., 1992; Parcy et al., 1994; Nambara et al., 1995; Lopez-Molina et al., 2002)
+After fertilisation, seeds enter a rigid developmental programme which proceeds through embryogenesis to seed maturation, where the basic body plan of the plant is established, desiccation tolerance is gained and primary dormancy is imposed (Baud et al., 2002; Fourquin et al., 2016).
+The plant hormone abscisic acid (ABA) and a small network of B3-family transcription factors including ABA INSENSI-TIVE 3 (ABI3), FUSCA3 and LEAFY COTYLEDON 2, otherwise known as the AFL subfamily of B3 transcription factors, induce the seed maturation programme in the em bryo and endosperm, as well as seed dormancy (Karssen et al., 1983; Koornneef et al., 1984; Giraudat et al., 1992; Parcy et al., 1994; Nambara et al., 1995; Lopez-Molina et al., 2002).

-ABA and ABI3 continue to be important upon seed imbibition where they are required to block the germination of dormant seeds (reviewed in (Koornneef et al., 2002; Carbonero et al., 2017; Leprince et al., 2017).
-After shedding primary dormancy can be broken by environmental signals such as seasonal changes in temperature or soil nitrate levels, or signals of canopy disturbance such as compounds in smoke from forest fires (Cadman et al 2006).
-In the laboratory, these environmental responses are exploited to create simple dormancy-breaking treatments such as cold stratification or dry after-ripening which are often used as methods for comparing seed dormancy depth between genotypes.
+Abscisic acid and ABI3 continue to be important upon seed imbibition when they are required to block the germination of dormant seeds (reviewed in Koornneef et al., 2002; Carbonero et al., 2017; Leprince et al., 2017).
+After shedding, primary dormancy can be broken by environmental signals such as seasonal changes in temperature or soil nitrate levels or signals of canopy disturbance such as compounds in smoke from forest fires (Finch-Savage and Leubner-Metzger, 2006).
+In the laboratory, these environmental responses are exploited to create simple dormancybreaking treatments such as cold stratification or dry afterripening which are often used as methods for comparing the depth of seed dormancy between genotypes.

-Depending on the plant species, primary dormancy can be conferred either by the embryo or imposed by the surrounding tissues (Finch-Savage and Leubner-Metzger, 2006).
-The latter is known as coat-imposed dormancy, and is prevalent in the Brassicaceae including Arabidopsis.
-Coat-imposed dormancy requires properties of both the seed coat and endosperm in Arabidopsis (Debeaujon et al., 2000; Bethke et al., 2007; Doherty and Kay, 2010; Lee et al., 2010; Lee et al., 2012b; Piskurewicz and Lopez-Molina, 2016; Fedi et al., 2017).
+Depending on the plant species, primary dormancy can either be conferred by the embryo or imposed by the surrounding tissues (Finch-Savage and Leubner-Metzger,

+2006).
+The latter is known as coat-imposed dormancy and is prevalent in the Brassicaceae, including Arabidopsis.
+Coat-imposed dormancy requires properties of both the seed coat and endosperm in Arabidopsis (Debeaujon et al., 2000; Bethke et al., 2007; Doherty and Kay, 2010; Lee et al., 2010, 2012b; Piskurewicz and Lopez-Molina, 2016; Fedi et al., 2017).